 WHAT IS THE FOUNDATION?

 The Alameda Foundation, founded in 1996, is a volunteer board of parents that raises money for teaching positions at Alameda School.
 The Foundation was created to provide financial resources that the school district alone does not provide.
 While the PTA raises money for enrichment, by its charter, PTA cannot raise funds for teaching positions.
 The sole mission of the Foundation is to fund additional teaching positions that our school needs to function as a place of excellence.
 Principal Lurie uses the funds strategically to get the most out of the money raised.
-Funds are administered through All Hands Raised (previously known as the Portland Public Schools Foundation -- Tax ID#93-1149789), a tax-exempt, non-profit organization.
-One third of all money raised (after the first $10,000) is distributed through the Equity Fund to schools exhibiting the greatest need.
+Funds are administered through Portland Public Schools Foundation (PPSF), a division of All Hands Raised, a tax-exempt, non-profit organization (Tax ID#93-1149789).
+One third of all money raised (after the first $10,000) is distributed through the PPSF Equity Fund to schools exhibiting the greatest need.
 This way, money donated to the Alameda Foundation not only helps children at Alameda, but helps Portland as a whole.

 HOW DOES THE FOUNDATION RAISE MONEY?